natir/blog/_posts/2018-10-06-binary-mapping-format.md

 This is the question they initiate this blog post.

-Here, I just want to present a little investigation, about how we can compress Pairwise Alignment.
-I call this format jPAF and it's just a POC, so don't use it please!!
+jPAF is only a POC I create them to test things on how to compress this type of data, and I introduce to you where I am now because the results already seem very interesting.
+But there is still a lot of work to do and I would like to have your feedback to see what the needs are, to have a format that matches to the real word.

-jPAF is a json file that contains the same information as a PAF file, but it is reorganized to save space, so it isn't really a binary, but I just wanted to test some ideas...
-So it's cool.
+jPAF is a json file that contains the same information as a PAF file, but it is reorganized to save space, so it isn't really a binary.

 We have 3 main objects in this json:
 - header\_index: a dict they associate an index to a header name